Frequently Asked QuestionsHow should I record travel mileage?

 What are incidentals on a cruise?

-If your place of work is closed then we cannot bill the client for any hours you have not worked.
-You can work from home.
-You can make up hours on another day.
-If the client is not getting the benefit of your hours worked then it does not make sense for me to send them a bill for it.
-This means that if the office is closed you can use your vacation time, sick time, or take leave without pay or make up the hours on another day when the office is open.
-You can also work from home if you have work that can be performed at home.
+If your place of work is closed, then we cannot bill the client for any hours you have not worked.† You may be able to work from home.† You can make up hours on another day.† If the client is not getting the benefit of your hours worked, then it does not make sense for me to send them a bill for it.† This means that if the office is closed you can use your vacation time, sick time, or take leave without pay or make up the hours on another day when the office is open.† You can also work from home if you have work that can be performed at home.
 Only Laura Shulman can make an exception to this.
 Your colleagues in the client's office have their own regulations to follow and their regulations do not apply to Integrated Statistics employees.